- Strategic management of the health workforce in developing countries: what have we learned?

 Figure 2 lays out some of the central components of research concerning the strategic management of health workers in developing countries.
 It highlights core dimensions of workforce issues, corresponding roughly to three types of policy instruments that health policymakers have at their disposal to manage the workforce 'strategically':

 Figure 2.
 Dimensions of health workforce research.

-Structural issues such as the recruitment and distribution of workers (policy instruments: direct investment in the production of the workforce and regulations governing their distribution);
+• Structural issues such as the recruitment and distribution of workers (policy instruments: direct investment in the production of the workforce and regulations governing their distribution);

 • Management and motivation issues (policy instruments: organizational reforms, management and supervisory patterns and workforce terms of service); and

 • Private sector environment (policy instruments: regulation and standard setting).

 In addition to emphasizing this menu of policy choices, the framework is meant to highlight the external factors that impact on actual performance.
 'External', from a health policymakers' perspective, includes both policies that originate from outside the sector – such as decentralization and public administration reform – and changing social expectations and development levels and patterns, including increased disparities throughout a country.
 The combined effect of these factors, including on that upon the workforce, leads to overall health sector performance, which eventually leads to particular health impacts (although these are not directly addressed here).
 Ideally, the system should be able to learn over time how to adjust policies and projects to achieve a more positive impact.
 Important questions on which some productive areas of current research on strategic workforce management are likely to continue can be situated in the figure.
 For example:

 • What kinds of impacts are environmental and policy changes originating outside the sector having on the health workforce?